hybridgroup/gocv/cmd/README.md

 GoCV comes with various useful command line utilities, that are also examples of how to use the package.

+## Caffe Classifier

+Capture video from a connected webcam, then use the Caffe deep learning framework to classify whatever is in front of the camera.

 ## Captest

 Tests to verify you can capture video from a connected webcam.